marcinbogdanowicz/MedDutiesRevisited/README.md

 # MedDuties algorithm microservice

 ## Overview
-This is a revision of a duty-setting algorithm from MedDuties app [see the repo](https://github.com/marcinbogdanowicz/MedDuties).
+This is a revision of a duty-setting algorithm from MedDuties app ([repo](https://github.com/marcinbogdanowicz/MedDuties)).
 The original algorithm was written in JavaScript in 2022/23.
-I decided to translate the code to Python and refactor is using best OOP practices.
+I decided to translate the code to Python and refactor it using best OOP practices.

 This repo contains a microservice called `algorithm`, designed for creating monthly schedules of medical duties for 1 - 3 doctors per duty.
 The service is responsible for doctors' preferences validation and setting duties.
-It utilizes a custom best-first search algorithm.
+It utilizes a **custom best-first search AI algorithm**.

-Tech stack: Python 3.12, Flask, pydantic, Docker, docker compose
+**Tech stack**: Python 3.12, Flask, pydantic, Docker, docker compose

 ## Installation